-- Enabling a future ferry connection to create the missing link for walking and cycling routes around Botany Bay and along Sydney’s southern coastline
+- providing access to walking and cycling routes around Botany Bay and along the coastline

 In 2018 the Office of Environment and Heritage (now the Department of Planning, Industry and Environment) completed the Kamay Botany Bay National Park Kurnell Precinct Master Plan.

 On 28th April 2018, the Prime Minister and Federal Treasurer announced $50 million in funding towards Stage 1 of the Master Plan with contributions coming from both the Commonwealth ($25 million) and NSW ($25 million) Governments.

 Stage 1 of the Master Plan includes the re-establishment of the wharves at La Perouse and Kurnell.

 An Environmental Impact Statement (EIS) was exhibited by the Department of Planning, Industry and Environment (DPIE) from July to August 2021.

 The EIS provided information on the project, including its environmental impacts and mitigation measures.
 Submissions made during the exhibition period will be used to inform planning approvals.

 The NSW and Commonwealth determination, including any conditions of approval and the Planning Secretary’s Environmental Assessment Report, will be published on the Major Projects website following determination.

 We will continue to keep the community updated as the project progresses.

 For documents about this project see the Kamay Ferry Wharves project documents page.